-- reviewing and approving compensation of our executive officers including annual base salary, annual incentive bonuses, specific goals, equity compensation, employment agreements, severance and change in control arrangements, and any other benefits, compensations or arrangements - reviewing and recommending compensation goals, bonus and stock compensation criteria for our employees; - preparing any compensation committee report required by the rules of the SEC to be included in our annual proxy statement; and - administering, reviewing and making recommendations with respect to our equity compensation plans.
+- reviewing and approving compensation of our executive officers including annual base salary, annual incentive bonuses, specific goals, equity compensation, employment agreements, severance and change in control arrangements, and any other benefits, compensation or arrangements - reviewing and recommending compensation goals, bonus and stock compensation criteria for our employees; - preparing any compensation committee report required by the rules of the SEC to be included in our annual proxy statement; and - administering, reviewing and making recommendations with respect to our equity compensation plans.

 Our compensation committee may not delegate any of its authority to any other person.
-No compensation consultant was engaged to determine or recommend the amount or form of compensation paid to our executive officers in 2009.
-The compensation paid to our named executive officers for 2009 was determined by the employment agreements we entered into with those executives in August 2007, prior to our initial public offering and the establishment of our compensation committee.
+No compensation consultant was engaged to determine or recommend the amount or form of compensation paid to our executive officers in 2010.
+The compensation paid to our named executive officers for 2010 was determined by the employment agreements we entered into with those executives in August 2007.
 See "Compensation of Named Executive Officers and Directors - Employment Agreements."